How to Protect Yourself Against Spam Emails

 It is very common for most of us to encounter a barrage of such spam emails in our inboxes, but it is our online behavior that is mostly responsible for the success of spam emails.

 Spammers sometimes use a cyber attack known as social engineering to phish for personal information.
-The goal of social engineering is to gain more information – like an email login, password, or bank account number – from the recipient.
+The goal of social engineering is to gain more information – like an password, email login, password, or bank account number – from the recipient.
 The spammer may pretend to be someone the user trusts or may an offer something that is too tempting to resist.
 Spammers do a lot of research into effective social engineering attacks and always on the lookout for easy targets.

 Spammers are looking for personal information like names, school names, birthdates and the answers to other common password reset questions.
 After they gain the desired information, these spammers send additional emails to their targets, that include a believable, but fake story designed to lure or convince the recipient to give even more information – usually by clicking through the email to a scam website that is designed to collect data.
 Resetting a password is a common spam tactic.